Explain How Design is Important to The Content

 By using consistent:

 You make your content instantly recognizable.
-This consistency creates familiarity, which builds loyalty and strengthens your brand identity over time.
+This consistency fosters familiarity, which in turn builds loyalty and reinforces your brand identity over time.

 9. Design and Content Create Emotion Together